redhat-developer/odo/docs/website/docs/user-guides/advanced/connecting-a-service.md

 </details>

-The error is expected as we have not yet exposed the connection information to our cluster environment.
+You should have received an error in response which is expected as we have not yet exposed the connection information in our application.

 ## Step 3.
 Connect the application to the MongoDB service
 Connect the application to the MongoDB service with `odo add binding`.